looker-open-source/components/src/components/Form/Inputs/ToggleSwitch/ToggleSwitch.md

 ### Toggle Switch

 The `ToggleSwitch` component is essentially a decorated checkbox that is either toggled on or off.
+For accessibility reasons you should always provide a label with your toggle switch, you can use the `<FieldToggleSwitch>` component to generate an accessible toggle switch.
 Its size can be changed using the `size` prop, which accepts px value as a number.
 Its default size is 20px.
-The `ToggleSwitch` requires a `label` for accessibility purpose and should be a succinct description of the switch's purpose (e.g. Development Mode or Hide Legend).

 ```js
 class ToggleSwitchParent extends React.Component {